Karma

 Karma in the Sikh Scripture is explained as:

-The Sikh people are found prominently in Punjab region of India, but Sikh community is found in every existing continent, especially in Canada too.
-Sikhism believes that everything is done under Supreme Command or Hukam.
-Sikh people believe in two kinds of Karma; Dukrit Karma and Sukrit Karma.
-Dukrit karma means to think against superior command and Sukrit Karma means the opposite or rather to walk in Hukam.
+The Sikh people are found prominently in the Punjab region of India.
+Still, the Sikh community is located in every continent, especially Canada.
+Sikhism believes that everything is done under the Supreme Command or Hukam.
+Sikh people believe in two kinds of Karma: Dukrit Karma and Sukrit Karma.
+Dukrit Karma means to think against the superior command, and Sukrit Karma means the opposite or rather to walk in Hukam.

-In every religion, karma basically means the reaction that was created due to one's action.
-People may have different ways to undo the reaction but at last Karma always judge people in this life or after life.
+In every religion, Karma means the reaction created due to one's action.
+People may have different ways to undo the reaction, but Karma always judges people in this life or afterlife.

 Share this page